How are you doing? I hope you are at your best in this tough time.

-Hello friends.
 This is the question that popped in my mind when I was seeing new strains of virus arising without ceasing for a bit.
-So, I did some research online and here I have written everything that I have found.
+I thought this question may have come in many people’s mind, I mean this is one of the reason you are here.

-Henceforth, let us hop into the discussion that why there are lots of variations of coronavirus?
+Henceforth, let us hop into the discussion of knowing many questions like why there are lots of variations of coronavirus, and questions related to it such as:

 But before jumping to that, let’s answer some other questions.
 Shall we?